brucemack/microlink/README.md

 * The local T/R key is from Federal Telephone and Telegraph Company (Buffalo, NY), made in 1920.
 Priceless.
 * Isolation transformers and optocouplers are used to eliminate the need for common ground between the radio and the MicroLink system.
 This helps to reduce digital noise.
-* The radio link is a Baofeng BF-F8HP.
+* The radio link is an ICOM IC-2000H mobile rig.

 ## Current Parts List (SW)

 * The main station firmware is completely homebrew (C++, see GitHub repo).
-* The ESP-32 runs the Espressif AT firmware (version 3.2.0.0).
+* The LwIP embedded TCP/IP stack is used for IP connectivity on the Pi Pico W.
 * Importantly, audio compression/decompression uses a GSM 06-10 Full Rate CODEC which is homebrew in C++.
 Getting that to work required studying the European Telecommunications Standards Institute specification for GSM and a lot of testing,